Examples of genders include male, female, transgender, cisgender, and gender non-conforming.

-A cisgendered person is a person who identifies with the same gender as the gender with which they were asigned at birth.
+A cisgendered person is a person who identifies with the same gender as the gender with which they were assigned at birth.

 17. Cis Female

-A cis female is a female who was asigned the female gender at birth and continues to identify with that gender identity.
+A cis female is a female who was assigned the female gender at birth and continues to identify with that gender identity.

 18. Cis Male

-A cis male is a male who was asigned the male gender at birth and continues to identify with that gender identity.
+A cis male is a male who was assigned the male gender at birth and continues to identify with that gender identity.

 A demiboy is a person who identifies as partially male.
 They may feel that they are neither fully male nor fully female, or that they are a mix of both genders.
 Demiboys may or may not undergo hormone therapy or surgery to change their bodies to match their gender identity.